-As essential to its educational policy, Willamette University seeks as students only those whose native ability, training and interests as indicated by the high school record fit them to profit by a four year course in liberal arts.
-In making selection, preference is given to students who are graduates of standard high schools, who have completed a well organized program of study and whose grades place them in the upper third of their class.
+As essential to its educational policy, Willamette University seeks as students only those whose native ability, training and interests fit them to profit by a four year course in liberal arts.
+In making selection, preference is given to students who are graduates of accredited high schools, who have completed a well organized program of study, and whose grades place them in the upper half of their class.
 Such students may expect to be admitted.
 Early application, however, is important.